simirian/nvim-contour/README.md

 | `"number"`   | The tab's number.                                 |
 | `"buflist"`  | A list of buffers visible in this tab.            |
 | `"modified"` | An icon if there are modified buffers in the tab. |

+### tablist

+The `tablist` does exactly what it sounds like, it lists all existing tabs.
+Nothing else.
+The only configuration option is to change how the tabs are rendered in the `tab` key.

 ### diagnostics